 We are eager to learn more about you!

-Most essays are about 500 words but this only a recommendation, not a firm limit.
-Feel free to take what space is necessary for you to tell your story, which might include information about:
+Most essays are about 500 words, but this is only a recommendation, not a firm limit.
+Feel free to take what space is necessary for you to tell your story.

-We believe that ability and potential is measured by more than grades and test scores.
-Help us learn how you spend your time, including, but not limited to, your most meaningful activities and achievements in grades 9-12.
+We believe that ability and potential are measured by more than grades and test scores.
+Help us learn how you spend your time by providing a list of your most meaningful activities and achievements in grades 9-12.
 This could include areas like: community involvement, volunteer experience, employment, athletics, extracurricular clubs, arts, family responsibilities, or special awards and recognition.
 Make sure to:

 - List your activities, in order of importance to you

 - Share a short description about the activities that are most significant to you.
 You do not need to describe all activities.